gemmas95/portfolio/README.md

 # Portfolio

-This is my personal portfolio.
+This is my personal portfolio where you can find my tech stack and my most important projects.

+There's a live demo: https://gemmas95.github.io/portfolio/

 ## Libraries